darkgraycat/murkit0/dev_notes.md

 ## World and levels
-we need multiple maps: for display, for collision
+we need multiple maps: for display, for collision having "mapping" in each level I will face a lot of duplicated lines lets have only level data in level object so split leveldata in 2:
+1. cellMap,
+2. cellData,
+Also I need to handle background and foreground layers with paralax effect (but do I need to put it in level data?)

 #### Broad phase
 1. get player current cx, cy